 will have immunity from the virus and will not be able to pass the virus to others.

 A positive test may also mean you have chronic hepatitis B infection.
-If you do not
+If you don't

-recover in 6 months, the virus may stay in your blood, cause liver problems, and can
+recover in 6 months, the virus may stay in your blood and cause liver problems.
+You

-infect others.
-Your healthcare provider may give you medicines if you don't recover
+can also infect others.
+Your healthcare provider may give you medicines if you don't

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 Having a blood test with a needle carries some risks.
 These include bleeding, infection,

 bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may